acanate26/Quantative-Statistics/README.md

-In these exams, we're trying to understand how violence affects communities using Path/Factor analysis, Poisson Regression, and statistical modeling.
+Utilizing quantitative analysis in R programming to investigate how violence affects low-income communities.